-The regular superscript trigger ^ and subscript trigger \ are quite convenient and although we do have verbose aliases in regular text these two will be used.
-A multiple superscript character sequence is used for accessing characters by number unless you disable that via catcode
+The regular superscript trigger ^ and subscript trigger are quite convenient and although we do have verbose aliases in regular text these two will be used.
+A multiple superscript character sequence is used for accessing characters by number unless you disable that via catcode manipulations.
+In ConT_EXt the super- and subscript characters are regular characters and only in math mode they have a special meaning.
+We can have upto for script characters and they indicate pre- and postscripts.

-'''

-super post
+^ super post

 sub post

-super pre
+^^ super pre

 sub pre

-sub pre

-sub pre

-sub pre

-sub pre

-shifted super post
+^^^ shifted super post

-shifted super pre
+shifted sub post

-shifted super pre
+^^^^ shifted super pre

 shifted sub pre

-'''